On this page

 #4.
 Insufficient test automation

-Test automation mistakes or inaccuracies can become a significant challenge for enterprise testing strategies.
+Automation problems come in three forms: automating too much, too little, or the wrong things.
+Each one wastes budget and reduces your team’s confidence in the results.
 Although manual testing is crucial, it is also error-prone, time-consuming, and often unsustainable for large-scale projects as it is difficult to scale testing efforts.
-It also requires significant resources, leading to higher testing costs.Ā
+It also requires significant resources, leading to higher testing costs.

 There are several main ways in which an enterprise testing strategy can fail due to improper test automation.
-You can automate too much, automate too little, or automate inefficiently.Ā
+You can automate too much, automate too little, or automate inefficiently.

-To improve test automation, you can take these steps:Ā
+To improve test automation, you can take these steps:

 • Identify areas for automation by conducting a complete analysis of the testing process